 Original Off-Broadway Version (1990)

-When four young singers are killed in a car crash, they posthumously take the stage in one final gig in this goofy 1950's nostalgia trip.
-FOREVER PLAID is one of the most popular and successful musicals in recent memory.
-This deliciously fun revue is chock-full of classic barbershop quartet harmonies, wrapped in a pitch-perfect theatrical confection!
+When four young singers are killed in a car crash, they posthumously take the stage for one final gig in this goofy 1950's nostalgia trip.
+Forever Plaid is one of the most popular and successful musicals in recent memory.
+This deliciously fun revue is chock-full of classic barbershop quartet harmonies and pitch-perfect melodies!

-Singing in the closest of harmony, squabbling boyishly over the smallest intonations and executing their charmingly outlandish choreography with over-zealous precision, the "Plaids" are a guaranteed smash, with a program of beloved songs and delightful patter that keeps audiences rolling in the aisles when they're not humming along to some of the great nostalgic pop hits of the 1950's.
+Singing in close harmony, squabbling boyishly over the smallest intonations, and executing their charmingly outlandish choreography with over-zealous precision, the "Plaids" are a guaranteed smash, with a program of beloved songs and delightful patter that keeps audiences rolling in the aisles when they're not humming along to some of the great nostalgic pop hits of the 1950's.

 Visit the Forever Plaid page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.